NBIS Cash-Secured Put Strategy

 NBIS thesis for this cash-secured put

 NBIS cash-secured put positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-NBIS positions also carry Communication Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move NBIS alongside the broader basket even when NBIS-specific fundamentals are unchanged.
+NBIS positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move NBIS alongside the broader basket even when NBIS-specific fundamentals are unchanged.
 Short-premium structures like a cash-secured put on NBIS carry tail risk when realized volatility exceeds the implied move; review historical NBIS earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current NBIS chain quotes before placing a trade.

 Frequently asked questions